 Consider a row $R'$ of an elementary box inside the row $R$ of a cluster, corresponding to an edge $e$ of $Q$.
 The \emph{door-index} of $R'$ is an ordered set $\langle s_0, t_0, \ldots, s_\tau, t_\tau \rangle$ of size $2 \tau + 2$.
 Similar to a door-order, elements $s_0$ and $t_0$ represent the reach-door at the leftmost boundary of $R'$; the elements $s_i$ and $t_i$ ($1 \leq i \leq \tau$) represent the door at the right boundary of the $i$\textsuperscript{th} cell in $R'$.
-However, instead of rearranging the set to indicate relative positions, the elements $s_i$ and $t_i$ simply refer to an element in $Z$.
-If the door is open, then they refer to the intersections with $e$ (possibly snapped to $e_0$ or $e_1$).
-If the door is closed, then $s_i$ is set to $e_1$ and $t_i$ is set to $e_0$.
-Again, the elements $s_0$ and $t_0$ are special, representing the reach-door and thus refer to one of the elements $z_i'$.
-A \emph{partial door-index} is a door-index without $s_0$ and $t_0$.
+However, instead of rearranging the set to indicate relative positions, the elements $s_i$ and $t_i$ simply refer to elements in $Z$.
+If the door is open, they refer to the corresponding intersections with $e$ (possibly snapped to $e_0$ or $e_1$).
+If the door is closed, $s_i$ is set to $e_1$ and $t_i$ is set to $e_0$.
+The elements $s_0$ and $t_0$ are special, representing the reach-door, and they refer to one of the elements $z_i'$.
+An \emph{incomplete door-index} is a door-index without $s_0$ and $t_0$.
 The advantage of a door-index over a door-order is that the reach-door is always at the start.
-Hence, completing a partial door-index to a full door-index can be done in constant time.
+Hence, completing an incomplete door-index to a full door-index can be done in constant time.
 Since a door-index has size $2 \tau + 2$, the number of possible door-indices for $R'$ is $\tau^{O(\tau)}$.

-We define the door-indices for the columns analogously, and we concatenate the door-indices for the rows and the columns to obtain the \emph{indexed signature} for an elementary box.
-Similarly, we define the \emph{partial indexed signature}.
+We define the door-indices for the columns analogously.
+We concatenate the door-indices for the rows and the columns to obtain the \emph{indexed signature} for an elementary box.
+Similarly, we define the \emph{incomplete indexed signature}.
 The total number of possible indexed signatures remains $\tau^{O(\tau^2)}$.